The pool robot revolutionizes the cleaning of swimming pools

 Empty the Filter Basket

-Regularly inspect the power cable for any signs of wear or damage.
-If you notice frayed wires or exposed insulation, replace the cable immediately to prevent safety hazards.
+• Regularly inspect the power cord for any signs of wear or damage.
+If you notice frayed wires or exposed insulation, replace the cord immediately to prevent safety hazards.

 Store the Pool Robot

-Store the pool robot in a cool, dry place away from direct sunlight.
-Avoid leaving it exposed to weather conditions, as prolonged exposure can degrade materials and performance.
+• Store the pool robot in a cool and dry place away from direct sunlight.
+Avoid leaving it exposed to the elements, as prolonged exposure can degrade the materials and performance.

 7. Troubleshooting Common Issues